ByteSizedRobotics/ai-pothole-pipeline/README.md

 - login to docker in terminal (docker login)
 - pull the image (docker pull ngawargy/pothole-classifier-app:latest)
 - run (docker run -p 5000:5000 ngawargy/pothole-classifier-app:latest)
+- go to http://localhost:5000 to see the app

 To deploy flask app.py on local web server without Docker (might need to install pip dependencies 1st):